eliotstock/stake/README.md

     1. Go offline before generating the mnemonic.
 In a perfect world you do this on an air-gapped machine with a fresh OS installation that's never been online.
 But having the validator keys on the staking machine itself at the end is convenient, so simply doing it on the staking machine while offline is acceptable, imo.
 Reboot before and after generating the mnemonic.
     1. Run it and record the mnemonic.
 We'll generate two keys but use only one for now.
         1. `./deposit new-mnemonic --num_validators 2 --chain mainnet`
         1. The _password that secures your validator keystore(s)_ doesn't need to be super secure.
 Someone with these keys can sabotage your validator performance but can't withdraw your stake.
+It will be written in plain text to the filesystem when Lighthouse imports the keys anyway.
     1. This will generate:
         1. `./validator_keys/deposit_data-*.json`
         1. `./validator_keys/keystore-m_12381_3600_0_0_0-1663727039.json`